jonathanfischer97/ionerdss/README.md

 1. **Docstrings & Sphinx**
    - Write clear docstrings in Google‐style to help auto‐generate documentation.

+   Prompt used for chatGPT to refactor one function: `improve this function, provide the detail google-style docstring for sphinx, standardize naming conventions:`

 2. **Code Organization**
    - Keep related functionality grouped in submodules.

 3. **Tests**
    - Add or update unit tests in `tests/` for any new function.
 We use [unittest](https://docs.python.org/3/library/unittest.html).

+   - To run the tests locally, in the project root folder, use the following command:
+     ```bash
+     pip install -r requirements.txt
+     export PYTHONPATH=$(pwd)
+     pytest
+     ```

 4. **Versioning & Releases**
    - Update `setup.py` with a new version number.
 A GitHub release will auto‐update the PyPI package.